Skip to content

 Customer ID Graphs: The Cornerstone of Customer Intelligence & Personalisation

-by Rob McLaughlin
+By Rob McLaughlin

 Customer identity is the highest priority on any list of prerequisites for delivering a data-driven customer experience.
 Without a comprehensive identity mechanism to combine customer data from its many and varied sources, there is no realistic hope for creating customer intelligence nor driving personalisation.
 Therefore, it’s essential to establish and maintain a register of the many customer identifiers (IDs) to recognise the customer, and this is why an ID graph is so relevant and powerful.